Element-Research/rnn/README.md

 Both the `input` and `target` are expected to be a sequence, either as a table or Tensor.
 For each step in the sequence, the corresponding elements of the input and target will be applied to the `criterion`.
-The output of `forward` is the sum of all individual losses in the sequence.
+If the `sizeAverage` of the `criterion` is `true`, the output of `forward` is the average of all individual losses in the sequence, otherwise, the output of `forward` is the sum of all individual losses in the sequence.
 This is useful when used in conjunction with a [Sequencer](#rnn.Sequencer).

 <a name='rnn.RepeaterCriterion'></a>
 ## RepeaterCriterion ##